Satay Brothers: Festive & delicious address in St-Henri

 Satay Brothers is a small haven of happiness on Notre Dame St West.
 This is surely due to the hard work of Alex and Mat Winnicki and also the efforts of other people close to them.

 The market stall

-Satay Brothers is a pleasant, entertaining place where you dine on food that will take you far away from the Quebec winter.
-Satay Brothers – this is the cuisine they grew up with and they are passionate about the ingredients and the flavours.
+Satay Brothers is a comfortable, lively place where you dine on food that will transport you far away from the Quebec winter.
 As the Satay Brothers say themselves, this is Singaporean Street Food, with a delightful mixture of very tasty Malaysian and southeast Asian flavours.
+This is the cuisine they grew up with, and they are passionate about the ingredients and the flavours.
 Since the restaurant offers delicious dishes at low prices, the place is among our list of Montreal’s cheap eats!

 The first restaurant

 Following the success of the stand at Atwater Market, Alex and Mat opened a small, 20-seat restaurant on Saint Jacques St. Everything worked well, from the service and food to the layout.
 “I remember, whenever a beautiful girl walked into the restaurant, my mother would tell me ‘seat her next to such & such, he’s single’ (laughs) and relationships were made.
 We hardly meet anyone anymore.
 Large tables allow strangers who enjoy talking to each other, to become friends because they have shared something, the story of an evening or more.”

 The problem was that people were waiting too long.
 There were even customers who didn’t come anymore, so in 2015, they opened their new restaurant on Notre Dame St West with 80 seats, more cooks, a larger food station, a bigger cold room, more catering facilities.
 Ah!
 Satay Brothers does catering ?
 “Well, yes: cocktails for weddings, outdoor parties and what I prefer is the charcoal grill.
 We take email orders.”